-A joint Centre of the Graduate Institute of International and Development Studies (IHEID) and the University of Geneva (UNIGE) - CERAH is a unique and innovative academic platform for humanitarian action.
-CERAH has been contributing for the past twenty years to the development of critical thinking and analysis to increase the quality of the humanitarian response, both through education and research.
+We are a joint Centre of the Graduate Institute of International and Development Studies (IHEID) and the University of Geneva (UNIGE).
+The centre is an internationally recognised academic centre for humanitarian action.
+We have been contributing for the past twenty years to the development of critical thinking and analysis to increase the quality of the humanitarian response, both through education and research.

-CERAH offers post-graduate joint degrees delivered by IHEID and UNIGE (a Master, a Diploma and several Certificates of Advanced Studies) as well as Thematic Short Courses (TSC).
+The centre offers post-graduate joint degrees delivered by IHEID and UNIGE (a Master, a Diploma and several Certificates of Advanced Studies) as well as Executive Short Courses (ESC).
 The highly interactive courses allow participants to analyse a range of issues of high importance to contemporary humanitarianism.
 They are led by senior academics and experienced humanitarian professionals.

-CERAH's academic staff is also regularly invited to take part in different international events and fairs, hence other actors in humanitarian action benefit from its expertise in this field.
+Our academic staff are also regularly invited to take part in different international events and fairs, hence other actors in humanitarian action benefit from its expertise in this field.

 Find out more about us in this short video: